mcramm/mcramm.github.io/_posts/2012-01-22-watch-yourself.markdown

 you're ready.

-Obviously there are times at our jobs when we don't have the luxery of taking even a day to think about a specific problem, but that's not my point.
+Obviously there are times at our jobs when we don't have the luxury of taking even a day to think about a specific problem, but that's not my point.
 My point is that I shouldn't be diving into a problem that I don't understand.
 If its time-sensitive, then I should be grabbing someone else and running ideas by them before start writing